 God through a vision prepared Ananias to visit Saul, and also prepared Saul for a visit from Ananias.
 This experience shows similarity to the preparation of Peter and Cornelius through visions (Acts 10:1–8).
 God informed His messenger that Saul was praying which is a contrast between the threatening and slaughter that the persecutor did as he drew near to Damascus.

 But Ananias hesitated and said, “Lord, I have heard from many about this man, how much harm he has done to Your saints in Jerusalem.
-And here he has authority from the chief priests to bind all who call on Your name” (v.13,14).
-Nevertheless, the Lord tells him, “Go, for he is a chosen vessel of Mine to bear My name before Gentiles, kings, and the children of Israel.
-For I will show him how many things he must suffer for My name’s sake” (v.
-15,16).
+And here he has authority from the chief priests to bind all who call on Your name” (verses 13,14).
+Nevertheless, the Lord told him, “Go, for he is a chosen vessel of Mine to bear My name before Gentiles, kings, and the children of Israel.
+For I will show him how many things he must suffer for My name’s sake” (verses 15,16).
 God chose Saul to carry Christ’s name, to the Gentiles and before kings like Agrippa (Acts 26:1, 2), and possibly Nero (2 Timothy 4:16).

-Ananias did as the Lord commanded and went to Saul’s house and laid his hands on him saying, “Brother Saul, the Lord Jesus, who appeared to you on the road as you came, has sent me that you may receive your sight and be filled with the Holy Spirit.
-Immediately there fell from his eyes something like scales, and he received his sight at once; and he arose and was baptized.
-So when he had received food, he was strengthened.
-Then Saul spent some days with the disciples at Damascus (verses 17-19).
+Ananias did as the Lord commanded and went to Saul’s house and laid his hands on him.
+And he said, “Brother Saul, the Lord Jesus, who appeared to you on the road as you came, has sent me that you may receive your sight and be filled with the Holy Spirit.
+Immediately there fell from his eyes something like scales, and he received his sight at once.”
+And he arose and was baptized.
+And Paul ate food and was strengthened.
+Then, he spent some days with the disciples at Damascus (verses 17-19).